Anywhere With You

 “I have one condition,” Teegan said.

 “While we’re at the wedding, you’re there with me.
-You can have the rest of the weekend to do whatever.
+You can have the rest of the weekend to do whatever you want.
 But any wedding events and the ceremony itself are mine.
 You stand by my side and act like a proper date, deal?”